 Clifford Chance Law Preview Scholarship Criteria

 A strong preference will be given to applicants who are the first in their immediate families (excluding siblings) to attend graduate school.
-Applications will be accepted the scholarship deadline at each school.
-A selection panel will evaluate all completed applications and scholarship recipients will be notified on a rolling basis by June 1.
+Applications will be accepted until the scholarship deadline at each school.
+A selection panel will evaluate all completed applications, and scholarship recipients will be notified on a rolling basis.

-If you plan to attend Cornell Law School, Fordham University School of Law, University of Michigan School of Law or University of Virginia School of Law and meet the scholarship criteria, complete the online application before the scholarship deadline.
+If you plan to attend Fordham University School of Law, Georgetown University School of Law, St. John’s School of Law or University of Michigan School of Law and meet the scholarship criteria, complete the online application before the scholarship deadline.